Orange County Pedestrian Accident Attorneys

 Each year thousands are killed in pedestrian accidents all over the United States.
 Orange County has many wonderful downtown and tourist areas that are heavily populated with pedestrians.
 Just as motorists need to remain cautious and vigilant in areas where pedestrians are walking, pedestrians too should exercise due care and follow the rules of the road in order to prevent tragic collisions.
 Almost always, when there is a collision between a vehicle and a pedestrian, it is the pedestrian who is severely injured.
-If you have been injured in a pedestrian accident caused by a dangerous roadway or by someone else's negligence or wrongdoing, please contact an experienced Orange County pedestrian accident attorney to obtain more information about pursuing your legal rights.
+If you have been injured in a pedestrian accident caused by a dangerous roadway or by someone else's negligence or wrongdoing, please contact an experienced to obtain more information about pursuing your legal rights.

 Orange County Pedestrian Accident Statistics